 - Actively recruit new residents, respond to inquiries and participate in interviews

-- Rent out garage parking and monitor proper use
+- Rent garage parking and monitor proper use

-- Bring in and open mail frequently; pay bills and respond to mail and email as needed
+- Bring in and distribute mail frequently; respond to mail and email as needed

-- Oversee residence and building and grounds safety, security and order; schedule repairs as needed, with support from the Board
+- Oversee maintenance of residence/building/grounds safety, security and order; schedule repairs as needed, with support from the Board

-- Oversee vendors, service personnel, and contractors if needed
+- Oversee vendors, service personnel, and contractors as needed

 - Manage/purchase house supplies